paulosborne/event/README.md

 # Orno\Event

-A simple and intuitive Event Manager that allows you to trigger events based on regex rules.
+A simple and intuitive Event Manager that allows you to trigger events based on regex rules, providing fine grained control for when your event callbacks are invoked.

 ## Simple Usage